 Because of this, it’s helpful for you to know that employers check references for 4 main reasons:

-1. References Are the Only Way to Get Some Information
+1. They’re the Only Way to Get Some Information

-An example would be to gain insight into how they work with others.
-Former bosses and co-workers can help provide general and specific information about a candidate’s interpersonal skills and style.
+- To gain insight into how a job applicant works with others.
+Former bosses and co-workers can provide information about a prospective employee’s interpersonal skills, style, strengths, and weaknesses.

 2. To Confirm Information

-Sometimes, employers want to double-check what a candidate has told them.
+Second, sometimes recruiters and hiring managers want to double-check what a job candidate has told them.